igraph/python-igraph/doc/source/analysis.rst

     >>> g.vs[0, 2, 4]
     >>> g.es[3]

 .. note:: The `vs` and `es` attributes are special sequences with their own useful methods.
-See `API documentation`_ for a full list.
+See the :doc:`api/index` for a full list.

 If you prefer a vanilla edge list, you can use :meth:`Graph.get_edge_list`.